InDistill: Information flow-preserving knowledge distillation for model compression: Methodology

-In cases that an auxiliary teacher is necessary (see Sec.~\ref{subsec:problem}), we design it to have the same number of layers and the same number of output channels as the student, after applying pruning with pruning rate $q$ to all intermediate layers.
-As a result, the auxiliary model's feature maps sizes $n_{f,l}$ depend on the student model's feature maps sizes $n_{g,l}$ and the pruning rate $q\in[0,1)$, namely $n_{f,l} = \frac{n_{g,l}}{1-q}$.
-Having designed the auxiliary model, typical KD \cite{hinton2015distilling} is applied to transfer the knowledge from the teacher model to the auxiliary model.
-The following parts of the methodology are identically applied to cases with and without an auxiliary teacher, thus we keep the teacher's notation for simplicity.

-Channel pruning (see Sec.~\ref{subsec:prune}) is applied to all teacher's intermediate layers to force architectural alignment.
-After applying Alg.~\ref{alg:prune} with $p=q\cdot n_{d,l}$, the teacher's pruned feature maps $\mathbf{P}^{(l)} \in \mathbb{R}^{n_{g,l}\times h_{g,l} \times w_{g,l}}$ are of equal size to the student's feature maps, which allows for direct knowledge transfer involving no encoding.
-The loss between models' feature maps, $\mathbf{P}^{(l)}$ and $\mathbf{S}^{(l)}$ is defined as:
+Channel pruning is applied to all teacher's intermediate layers to force architectural alignment.
+After applying \cref{alg:prune} with $p=q\cdot n_{d,l}$, the teacher's pruned feature maps $\mathbf{P'}^{(l)} \in \mathbb{R}^{n_{g,l}\times h_{g,l} \times w_{g,l}}$ are of equal size to the student's feature maps, which allows for direct knowledge transfer involving no encoding. \cref{fig:arch} provides an overview of InDistill, including its pruning component.

-where $\| \cdot \|_2$ denotes the $l2$-norm.
-Given that InDistill is only applied to intermediate layers, any of the existing KD methods can be employed for the last layer.
-Considering the original KD method \cite{hinton2015distilling} that transfers the class probability distributions using the Kullback-Leibler (KL) divergence loss, let $\mathbf{u}$ and $\mathbf{v}$ denote the teacher's and student's logits, respectively.
-Then, the teacher's and student's probability distributions are defined by Eq.~\ref{eq:q_aux} and Eq.~\ref{eq:q_stu}, respectively: